Fishing at Longueville House

 The river Blackwater has been noted for a good run of salmon over the years, traditionally with spring fish arriving in February/March, grilse in June/July and a late run of autumn salmon in August/September.
 There is also an excellent brown trout population in the Longueville stretch, making for fantastic sport throughout the fishing season.

 The season opens at Longueville House on 1st February and it closes on 30th September annually.
 Longueville has one and a half miles of beautiful fishing on the Blackwater adjoining the estate, approx. 50 miles upstream from the river estuary at Cappoquin.
 With the removal of commercial drift net fishing we are seeing a revival of salmon numbers throughout the country, which will hopefully give a great run in future seasons.
-The removal of Clondulane weir in the summer of 2013 has also greatly enhanced the salmon fishing at Longueville - there are great reasons to be optimistic for the coming seasons!
+The removal of Clondulane weir in recent years has also greatly enhanced the salmon fishing at Longueville - there are great reasons to be optimistic for the coming seasons!

 We are delighted to be able to offer a number of other stretches along the Blackwater should the fishing not be right near Mallow.
 Please enquire with the House to check for availability.

 In early spring as the water is cold and often high, spinning may give best results.
 A 10ft rod with artificial baits such as Toby’s, Flying © or Devon’s (up to 3”) are most popular.
 For fly-fishing we recommend a 14ft double-handed rod with a sinking line or fast sink tip, with large flies from 4 to 8 often used.
 Weighted flies, for example tube flies are becoming popular in an effort to get the fly down in the water.
 The most popular flies throughout the year are Shrimp’s, Garry Dog, Cascade, Willie Gun and Thunder and Lightning, although most people have their own particular favourites.
 In recent years we have had some good late runs of spring salmon throughout April and into May.